YuriDevTeam/MilkyWay3-Public/README.md

 - Multi-window mode
 - Resizing each windows
+- Minimising / Maximising windows

+... and more!

 This tweak adds multi-window capability to iOS, just like a modern desktop OS.